Guruvendra-27/CyberSecurity/Cybersecurity-Projects/00-Terminal-Commands-Guide/Kali-Linux-Commands.md

 ---

 ## Shell Customization Commands
 These commands help personalize and configure your shell environment.
+(Adding Skull to root)

 ```bash
 # Change the shell prompt symbol to a skull icon